-Parashat Beshalach tells the story about the Splitting of the Red Sea.
+Parashat Beshalach tells the story of the Splitting of the Red Sea.
 Traditionally, we know that the sea split in one path.
-As is depicted by Hollywood.
+As depicted by Hollywood.
 But what if it split into multiple paths?
 What was the message that Hashem wanted us to hear from this story?
 Let’s investigate.

 Parashat Beshalach Summary:

 - Trouble in the desert.
 No food no water

 Parashat Beshalach continues the narrative about the Exodus from Egypt.
 How the Jews began their travels through the desert and their arrival at the Red Sea.
 Moses realizes that the Jewish people have a problem.
 For in front of them is the Red Sea and fast approaching from behind is the Egyptian army.

 Moses cries out to Hashem.
 “Please save the Jewish people.”

 Hashem responds, “What are you asking me?
 This is no time for prayer.
 Tell the People to travel into the sea.”
 They begin to travel and the miracle takes place, the sea splits.
 The people cross through and the Egyptian army follows and are swallowed up by the raging waters.

 Rabbi Menachem Kasher in his encyclopedic work, Torah Shlaimah, presents a number of midrashim, that state that the Sea split into 12 paths one for each tribe.
 This seems strange.

 Why did the sea split into 12 different paths?
 The answer is that each tribe will experience the splitting of the sea in a different manner.
 Did the sea split into 12 paths or 1 path that each person experienced differently?
 This is subject to debate.
 The truth is that we all know that because of our history, age, knowledge and place we will experience the same event differently from another person.